 You are asked to supply the contact details of two referees when you submit your application.
 If your application is progressed, you must ensure you have uploaded two references to the online application system prior to your interview.
 Read about what we require from your references.
 Please note, fellows who are shortlisted for programmes following […]

-Your references can be addressed to your local British embassy/high commission.
+Your references should be addressed to your local British embassy or high commission.